 As it turns out, whether or not we're actually making progress is irrelevant—even the illusion of progress toward a goal can encourage us to push to reach a goal faster.
 This is known as the goal gradient effect (aka the goal gradient hypothesis).

 Many products take advantage of this human tendency by using progress bars or checklists.
 Helping users get started—whether through artificial accomplishments (like with a pre-stamped coffee card, to give a real-world example) or real progress toward a goal—significantly increases the likelihood that they will complete a given task.

 Showing users a progress bar with a substantial percentage already completed helps users feel like they've already made some progress and are not starting from scratch.
 This further motivates them to complete the task at hand, whether that's a signup form or an onboarding tutorial.

-Take the question-and-answer website Quora, for example.
-When they onboard new users, Quora briskly asks them to create an account and verify their email address.
-Once this is done, it shows them a progress bar that is already 40% completed.
+To give a very simple example, take a look at Quora's signup flow above.
+Quora briskly asks them to create an account and verify their email address.
+Once this is done, it shows them a progress bar that is already 30% completed.
 Thanks to the goal gradient effect, users are far less likely to abandon the signup process when they see this upfront progress.

 The speak-easy effect is really just another term for familiarity bias (or the familiarity heuristic).
 Humans innately prefer things we're familiar with whether they're words, products, or experiences.
 This principle works in reverse, too: We associate new experiences or words with risk and uncertainty.